- Department Honors Program

 Director: Justin Svec

-Application Deadline: The application process is open for third-year students and is due on Thursday, Oct.
-10 at noon.
+Application Deadline: The application process is open for third-year students and will be due in the fall semester.

 An excellent opportunity for faculty-student collaboration is offered by the department Honors Program.
 Program participants gain valuable experience in research, writing, and public speaking.

 The program consists of three parts.
 In the spring of the junior year, department honors students take a research methods seminar (ECON 460 Research Methods I) in which they learn the tools of economic research, develop a thesis topic and literature review, and choose an advisor.
 This course is also a lower-level elective for economics majors.

 In the fall of senior year, honors students write a thesis under the guidance of their advisor.
 The thesis counts as course credit (ECON 462 Honors Directed Research), and also an upper-level elective course for economics majors.
 In the spring of senior year, students prepare a presentation to be given at the College’s Academic Conference, and provide guidance to the juniors in the research methods class.
 This is a half-course overload called ECON 461 Research Methods II.
 To be granted honors at graduation, students must meet the standards in each course.

 - An unofficial transcript printed out by you from STAR.
 Make sure it is fully legible.

 - A separate typed list of economics and accounting courses (including current courses) with faculty names.